bharat-patodi/flexbox-altcampus/Ex1-explanation-EHaaaw/block-04-BHaabl/index.md

 ##### A. Order

-The `order` property is used to reorder the flex-item within a flex-container without changing the source code in an HTML document.
-By default, we know that the elements are laid out according to the order in which it is written in the HTML document.
+The `order` property is used to reorder flex-items within a flex-container without changing the source code in an HTML document.

-However, we can reorder the place of items on a page with `order` property in the flexbox.
-For example, let's say we want our first item at the end.
+By default, we know that the elements are laid out according to the order in which they are written in the HTML document.
+However, we can reorder the position of items on a page with the `order` property in flexbox.
+For example, let's say we want our first item at the end:

 ```
   <div class="container">